inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 "Th who believe in astrology  living in houses with foundations of Silly Putty."
 -  Dennis Rawlins, astronomer
-To keep your friends treat them kindly; to kill them, treat them often.
+To keep r friends treat them kindly; to kill them, treat them often.
 	A program should be light and agile, its subroutines connected like a strings of pearls.
 The spirit and intent of the program should be retained throughout.
 There should be neither too little nor too much, neither needless